Since I wrote this review Whitin has made some big changes! Read this updated Whitin Review for the lowdown.

 Bunion surgery, physical therapy, days off work, lost productivity – It’s hard to put a price tag on the health of your body.
 That’s why I would rather put a little more money into my footwear up front.
 But that doesn’t mean you can’t find healthy barefoot shoes that are also affordable!

 Whitin is an Amazon brand that makes many different kinds of shoes.
 Only two models are barefoot friendly, so make sure you check the titles for the words barefoot or minimalist.
-They each cost $39, come in sizes EU 36-46, or US women’s 6-men’s 13, and are available at Amazon websites around the world.
+They each cost around $40, come in sizes EU 36-46, or US women’s 6-men’s 13, and are available at Amazon websites around the world.
 With the insoles removed they are about 5mm thick.

 Let’s start with the model that fared the best.
 The Whitin Trail Runner (Find women’s sizes here) is a fully barefoot-approved sneaker that is surprisingly soft and flexible once you remove the insole.
 They are not zero drop (completely flat) unless you take out the insole, so I recommend removing it or replacing it with a barefoot insole.